 6. Primary tumor stage T1-3 at time of initial breast cancer diagnosis.
 Ipsilateral nodes must be N0-1 by clinical evaluation and pN1 M0 or pN2 M0 (Appendix 3).

-7. HER2 Tumor tissue status - is to be confirmed in a Central laboratory using the same single IHC test (HercepTest(TM), DAKO) or the same FISH test (PathVysion(TM) HER2 DNA Probe Kit, Abbott Diagnostics) as follows:
+7. HER2 Tumor tissue status - is to be confirmed in a Central Laboratory using IHC test (Bond(TM) Oracle(TM) HER2 IHC System III, Leica Biosystems) or the same FISH test (PathVysion(TM) HER2 DNA Probe Kit, Abbott Diagnostics) as follows:

-* HER2 2+ intensity gene amplification will be confirmed by FISH PathVysion HER2 DNA Probe Kit determining the HER2 gene count and HER2 gene/CEP17 ratio of 2.2 or less.
+* HER2 IHC 2+ intensity gene amplification will be confirmed by Abbott FISH PathVysion HER2 DNA Probe Kit determining the HER2 gene count and HER2 gene/ CEP17 ratio of 2.
+0 or less (according to FISH PathVysion Package Insert).

 Update Note to File: